-Over the years, i have often been an advocate of rooting android phones.
-Virtually all the android phones i have used, i have rooted.
+Over the years, I have often been an advocate of rooting android phones.
+Virtually all the android phones I have used, I have rooted.
 But considering the issues we are currently facing with MTK android phones like infinix, Tecno, Innjoo and the rest, it’s best not to root the phone if there are no special motives for it.
 In other words, Unroot android could become necessary.

 For example, in the case of infinix phones, updates are released every now and then and whenever this is done, updating your phone could get it bricked if the phone has been rooted.

-Back to the matter, if you do not have any motive like having full control over your android device in terms of technical abilities, it’s best not to root it and if you have already rooted it and looking forward to unrooting your phone, we are here to help.
+Back to the matter, if you do not have any special motive like having full control over your android device in terms of technical abilities, it’s best not to root the phone.
+If you have already rooted it and looking forward to removing unroot permission your android phone, I am here to help.

-Earlier before now, we had published a tutorial which talked on how to unroot an android phone using SuperUser app.
+Earlier before now, I had published a tutorial which talked on how to perform this same function using SuperUser app.
 If the SuperUser app didn’t work for you, you can try using kingroot by following the tutorial herein.

 Please note that using Kingroot in unrooting an android phone in most cases, will only work if the device was actually rooted using the Kingroot app.